-You can use one Sendbird application per app for your chat service, regardless of the platform.
+You can use one Sendbird application per app regardless of the platform.
 For example, your app released in both Android and iOS systems would require only one Sendbird application.
-Chat API allows you to manage multiple Sendbird applications as well as your apps.
+If multiple apps share a single user base, we recommend using one Sendbird application.

 Resource representation